 5. The Great Railway Bazaar by Paul Theroux – Because I love train travel, I have read many of this prolific writer’s travelogues.
 However, this story of his 1973 original overland long-distance loop from London to Japan and back is my favorite.
 Full of interesting places like Iran, Afghanistan and the Soviet Union, it also features unforgettable characters like Duffill, Molesworth and Mr. Bernard.
 We even use his made-up verb duffill (to be left stranded on a train platform) in our family lexicon!

 4. Around the World in 80 Days by Jules Verne – All my life I had heard of Phileas Fogg’s incredible journey, but it was not until a few years ago that I actually read his story.
-This fast-moving eastbound race against time set in the Victorian era is full of great characters, unusual twists and a wonderful ending.
+This fast-moving eastbound race against time set in the Victorian period is full of great characters, unusual twists and a wonderful ending.
 It is also fun to imagine traveling in that era as compared to today’s modern modes.

 3. Following the Equator by Mark Twain – A nice contrast to Jules Verne’s 80 Days in which the author transits the globe at a more leisurely pace in the opposite direction, yet in roughly the same historical era.
 Yes, it is quite a lengthy tome, but the plethora of sidebar stories is the primary reason I selected it.
 The real charm of the book lies not in the places visited, but in these seemingly random humorous anecdotes, as told by different characters Twain meets along the way.
 The story about the visiting professor from New Zealand dropping in at Yale is a personal favorite.